paas-team-324/keepalived-allocator-operator/README.md

 - only `iptables` kube-proxy implementation is supported
 - this operator is not compatible with other `LoadBalancer` solutions on the same cluster
+- `nonroot` security context must be allowed for the operator service account

 ## Deployment